China finds drug users and convicts among ride-hailing app drivers

 Shenzhen authorities said that it had information that a total of 756,000 traffic violations involving car app services occurred in 2015, and that many cases involved drivers working when tired or ill.

-One case even involved a driver who died en route while carrying passengers in the car, it said.

-Reporting by Jessica Macy Yu; Additional reporting by Paul Carsten; Editing by Jacqueline Wong
+One case even involved a driver who died enroute while carrying passengers in the car, it said.
+(Reporting by Jessica Macy Yu; Additional reporting by Paul Carsten; Editing by Jacqueline Wong)